jarviscanada/jarvis_data_eng_EvanZhang/linux_sql/README.md

 Bash scripts initiate data collection on each node.
 Host_info.sh is called only once on setup, whereas resource usage data, host_usage.sh, is called every minute via crontab triggers.

 Three SQL queries are provided to analyze the collected database data.
-These queries include grouping nodes by hardware info, calculating the average memory usage of each node over 5-minute intervals, and detecting for node failures.
+These queries include grouping nodes by hardware info, calculating the average memory usage of each node over 5-minute intervals, and detecting node failures.

 Finally, this project uses the git version control system and the GitFlow model for managing repository branches and implementing features.